gopheracademy/gopheracademy-web/content/advent-2015/announcing-gophercon-2016.md

 GopherCon, and its organising body, Gopher Academy, is dedicated to providing a harassment-free conference for everyone, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.

 We do not tolerate harassment of conference participants in any form.
-Conference participants violating these rules may be sanctioned or expelled from the conference without refund at the discretion of the conference organizers.
+Conference participants violating these rules may be sanctioned or expelled from the conference without refund at the discretion of the conference organisers.

 Full details will be available on the GopherCon website on January 1st, 2016.